 Reply: No. Your pension from abroad will be paid by the pension provider that grants you the pension.
 That is why it is important that you state your bank account in the IBAN form and reply to any questions the foreign pension provider may send you about your banking information.

 The pension from abroad is paid in the currency of the country in question.
 The fees for international transactions vary per bank and country.
 For more information on handling fees, contact your own bank.

 Question: I plan to claim a pension from Sweden and Norway and wonder how long the application processes will be?

 Reply: As a rule, the processing of pension applications takes longer abroad than in Finland.
 Among other things, the processing time depends on what type of pension you are applying for and from which country, as well as what information the pension provider in that country will need in order to be able to process your application.
-For example, in 2016, the average processing time for old-age pensions was 4 months in Sweden and 6 months in Norway.
+For example, in 2019, the average processing time for old-age pensions was 3 months in Estonia, 4 months in Sweden and 6 months in Norway and Germany.

 You can contact the foreign pension provider for more information on how your application is progressing.
 You will get the contact information of the pension provider in writing from the Finnish Centre for Pensions at the latest when your pension application has been forwarded to the relevant country.

 You should submit your application for a pension from abroad about 6-9 months before the date on which you wish the pension to begin.
 You have to submit your application at the latest in the month during which you would like your pension to begin.